benbalter/benbalter.github.com/_posts/2015-06-22-merge-by-committee.md

 ### Maintainer, not manager

+As a project maintainer, think of yourself as [the host of the world's most boring cocktail party](http://ben.balter.com/2015/03/17/open-source-best-practices-external-engagement/), rather than as the manager of a top-down, command-and-control, code assembly line that happens to be public.
+Open source is about joining a community bigger than any one organization, and to be successful, you must embrace the role of community organizer (with an expanded definition of stakeholders), not one of project manager, seeking to "manage" feature requests, or an ephemeral pool of free labor.

 How you work is equally important as what you work on.
 If you take your first or second step into the world of open source, without retooling your workflows for working in the open, you've only published your code, you haven't open sourced it.
-While it's certainly possible to run an open source project by committee, it's highly unlikely that that project will see much success, at least by open source standards.
+While it's certainly possible to run an open source project by committee, it's highly unlikely that that project will see much success, at least by any open source standards.

-As a project maintainer, think of yourself as the host of the world's most boring cocktail party, rather than as the manager of a top-down, command-and-control, code assembly line.
-Open source is about joining a community bigger than any one organization, and to be successful, you must embrace the role of community organizer, expanding your definition of stakeholders in the process, not one of project manager, seeking to "manage" feature requests, or a pool of free labor.